0cjs/8bitdev/src/tmon/README.md

   on the stack before executing at the start address, so that a `RTS` or `RET` will save the registers and return to the monitor.

 - `q` Quit.
-Return to the program that called the monitor.
-Depending on the system and the tmon entry point used, this may return to a default system monitor, BASIC or similar.
-Simulators will generally exit.
-Though this takes no parameters, it still requires confirmation (a newline) to avoid accidental exits.
+The "to" parameter `t##` determines whence it will quit;
+  typically `0` (the default) is back to the system BASIC, default system monitor, or similar.
+(For command-line simulators, it usually exits the simulator.)
+Other "to" values, if available, [vary by platform](./PLATFORM.md).

 #### Examining Machine State